pacanada/chess-ai/README.md

 - [x] en-passant not showing in stockfish
 - [x] do the processing of evaluation and policy after generating the dataset
 - [x] policies and evaluation change even for the same state in supervised dataset
-- [x] value head learn, policy doesnt seem to
+- [x] value head learn, policy doesnt seem to (it does, just need a bigger network).
+Use Log_sfotmax instead of pure softmax!
+Crazy difference